-After ignoring congressional inquiries into the flawed rulemaking process and repeated congressional requests to provide a factbased analysis of the rule, the FTC finalized the VSR on Jan.
-4, 2024.
-A study by the Center for Automotive Research (CAR) found that this rule will increase costs on consumers and small business dealers by \$24.1 billion over 10 years and affect over 40 million consumer vehicle transactions and hundreds of millions of vehicle shopping inquiries each year.
-The mandates of the rule will add an additional 60-80 minutes to the car buying process and cost consumers at least \$1.3 billion per year in lost time.

-Additionally, the FTC flouted its own procedures by proposing the rule without first issuing an Advance Notice of Proposed Rulemaking (ANPRM).
-The agency also neglected to consumer test any of the new disclosures in the rule, which is a major departure from past practice where the FTC has used robust consumer testing to determine whether proposed requirements enhance consumers' understanding of the transaction.
+After ignoring Congressional inquiries into the flawed rulemaking process and repeated Congressional requests to provide a fact-based analysis of the rule, the FTC finalized the VSR on Jan.
+4, 2024, with a new name (the misleading "Combating Auto Retail Scams" or "CARS Rule").
+For example, when proposing the rule, the FTC flouted its own procedures by skipping an Advance Notice of Proposed Rulemaking (ANPRM).
+The agency also denied a routine request to extend public comment and neglected to consumer test any of the new paperwork or disclosures in the proposed rule.
 Through bipartisan letters, members of Congress expressed concerns that the proposed rule was rushed and would adversely affect consumers and small business dealers.